AminSalamatin/CS2-backend/README.md

 # CS2 Backend

-This repository contains the backend code for the CS2 project, a platform for Counter-Strike 2 gaming community.
+This repository contains the backend code for the CS2 project, a platform for the Counter-Strike 2 gaming community.

+The code utilizes the HLTV API for accessing game-related data, and it features a forum for community discussions as well as user authentication for secure access.

 ## Getting Started